dewdotninja/mlpi2026/README.md

 ![mlpi](/figures/mlpi_plan.png)

-**Credits :** The course materials are suggested by Claude to suit the robotics/control/automation areas.
+**Credits :** The course materials are augmented by Claude to suit the robotics/control/automation areas.